CGM-ThanHtike/Product-preview-card/README.md

 - I made css variables for color and font sizes etc..
 - I made custom properties for color and background etc..
 - I'm using mobile first approach
+- I used srcset for displaying images according to device width

 ### Built with